databricks/dbt-databricks/docs/databricks-workflows.md

 - An existing dbt project version controlled in git
 - Access to a Databricks workspace
 - You must have `CAN_MANAGE` permissions on Databricks Clusters as Databricks needs that privilege to install `dbt-core` and `dbt-databricks` as cluster libraries.
+- [Files in Repos](https://docs.databricks.com/repos/index.html#enable-support-for-arbitrary-files-in-databricks-repos) must be enabled and is only supported on Databricks Runtime (DBR) 8.4+ or DBR 11+.
+Please make sure the Automated Cluster has the appropriate DBR version as well.
+- Install and configure the [Databricks CLI](https://docs.databricks.com/dev-tools/cli/index.html)
+- Install [jq](https://stedolan.github.io/jq/download/), a popular open source tool for parsing JSON from the command line

 # Update dbt project